tnipen/mettools/README.rst

-Yr-tools
+MET-tools
 ==============================

-Yr-tools consists of a set of tools to plot data from MEPS, Senorge, Netatmo, and KDVH
+MET-tools consists of a set of tools to plot data from MEPS, Senorge, Netatmo, and KDVH

 Features